nageshsarode52/Manufacturing-ElectroniTech-Manufacturing-Co./README.md

 # Manufacturing-ElectroniTech-Manufacturing-Co.
-The project aims to analyze ElectroniTech Manufacturing Co. 's operational datasets to gain insights into customer behavior, employee efficiency, shipment logistics, and financial transactions
+The project aims to analyze ElectroniTech Manufacturing Co.'s operational datasets to gain insights into customer behavior, employee efficiency, shipment logistics, and financial transactions.
+Perform comprehensive data analysis using Excel to identify trends, inefficiencies, and potential areas for improvement.
+Key tasks include data cleaning and integration, detailed analysis of customer and employee data, shipment tracking, financial analysis, and the development of a dynamic dashboard to visualize key metrics